Rodney Roloff, Senior Mortgage Advisor specializing in SBA 504 LOAN loans for California Written by Rodney Roloff

 Golden State CDC serves statewide with offices throughout California.
 They’ve packaged over $102 million in SBA 504 loans since 2001, focusing specifically on California small businesses.

 Statewide CDC operates in California, Nevada, and Arizona, bringing over 35 years of SBA lending experience.
-As a Premier Certified Lender, they can expedite certain approvals.
+As a Premier Certified Lender, they’ve earned special authority from the SBA to process loans under $500,000 completely in-house.
+That means no second review by SBA headquarters - Statewide can approve, close, and service these loans independently, potentially cutting weeks off your timeline.

 SCED (Sacramento Certified Development Corporation) focuses on Northern California but provides services statewide.
 They understand California’s regulatory environment and regional market differences.